ucan-wg/ucan-http-bearer-token/README.md

 Note that this field MUST be comma separated, but MUST NOT be enclosed in brackets.

 Each entry in the UCAN proof array MUST be presented as one or more JWT-formatted UCANs separated by commas.
 To recover the CID of each entry, the [canonical CID] format SHOULD be tried by default.
-If a UCAN lists a different CID format for a proof, then the elements array MUST be rehashed with the relevant CID configuation.
+If a UCAN lists a different CID format for a proof, then the elements array MUST be rehashed with the relevant CID configuration.

 ## 2.3 Example